sebastian-king/UTR5/README.md

 connect to SSH/SFTP (configure password, hostname and networking)

-developing and testing (nano/sftp ide/wifi for testing) -- and how to use github to develop
+developing and testing (nano/sftp ide/wifi for testing) -- and how to use github to develop -- could use github desktop + ide

 flash images on (create boot and /)